Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

 In this section, we describe how detection, encoding, and decoding components are used to extract view-dependent information and the foreground mask.
 Given an input image $\bI$, a spatial transformer network (STN)~\cite{Jaderberg15} $\mS$ is used to extract four parameters; two of which specify the scale $s^x, s^y$ and the other two the center of the bounding box $u^x, u^y$, yielding $\mS(\bI)=(s^x, s^y, u^x, u^y)$.
 A patch $\bp$ is then cropped using the bounding box coordinates and is then passed to an encoder $\mE$ yielding $\mE({\bp}) = {\Xi}$.

 A decoder $\mD$ then takes the encoded features and outputs an RGB image patch $\tilde{\bD}_{\bp}$ together with a foreground mask patch $\bM_{\bp}$, which can be written as

 Finally, the inverse operation of the spatial transformer network (STN) is applied to put the patches back into the full-image resolution, yielding ${\mS}^{-1}(\bD_{\bp}, \bM_{\bp}) = (\bD, \bM)$.
-Decoded image $\bD$ is then merged with the background image $\bB$\footnote{The background image is obtained by taking per-pixel median of every frame in the video sequence.}, using the predicted mask $\bM$ to reconstruct the input image $\tilde{\bI}$.
+Decoded image $\bD$ is then merged with the background image $\bB$\footnote{The background image is obtained by taking a per-pixel median of every frame in the video sequence.}, using the predicted mask $\bM$ to reconstruct the input image $\tilde{\bI}$.
 This operation is equal to

-where $\times$ indicates the Hadamard product.
+where $\times$ indicates Hadamard product.
 This process is depicted in Figure \ref{fig:diagram}.
-The input image reconstruction is crucial to capture information only about the foreground subject into the latent features in addition to estimating the foreground subject mask.
-Note that all of the components including foreground subject detection and mask prediction are unsupervised.
+The input image reconstruction is crucial to capture information only about the foreground subject into the latent features $\Xi$ in addition to estimating the foreground subject mask $\bM_{\bp}$.
+Note that all components including foreground subject detection and mask prediction are unsupervised.
+No bounding box or mask labels are used.
 They are all trained through input image reconstruction.